 Satan is the accuser.
 See Revelation 12:10.
 Though Satan tries to accuse us before God with attacks of guilt, God still does not hold sins against us.
 He has declared us righteous and it stands.

 Non-imputation also implies forgiveness.
-Forgiveness is the release of resentment caused by offense.
-We therefore don’t hold the offense against the person when we forgive.
+Forgiveness is the release of resentment caused by the offense.
+We, therefore, don?t hold the offense against the person when we forgive.
 The same is true for non-imputation when dealing with our standing with God.
 God forgives us and therefore releases the resentment against us.
 This is probably why John could say:

 (1 John 3:9 NIV) “No one who is born of God will continue to sin, because God’s seed remains in him; he cannot go on sinning, because he has been born of God.”